Can You Freeze Masa for Tamales

 How to Freeze Masa Dough for Tamales: Everything You Need to Know

-So, to freeze masa dough for tamales, simply follow these easy steps:
+To freeze masa dough for tamales, simply follow these steps:

 • Make the masa dough according to your recipe.

-• If you’d like you can use smaller freezer bags to make smaller batches of tamales.
+• Use smaller freezer bags to make smaller batches of tamales later.

 • Label the bag or container with the date and contents.

-• Place in the freezer and freeze for up to about 3-6 months.
+• Freeze for up to about 3 to 6 months.

 A Ziploc bag filled with frozen masa for tamales defrosting on a kitchen counter.